Why Airports Reveal Gate Numbers at the Last Minute

 Sometimes airports push it too far

 Airports need to strike a balance between maximising their own revenue, and giving passengers enough time and information so they don’t miss their flights.
-This kind of thing is particularly frustrating for airlines when it directly contributes to flights departing late or having to offload lost passengers.
+This kind of thing is particularly frustrating for airlines when it directly contributes to flights departing late because passengers haven’t arrived at the gate on time.

 Other ways to find your flight’s gate number

 If you’re at an airport that doesn’t provide gate information, don’t worry.
 If the gate number is also not listed on your boarding pass, you can often find it with a simple Google search.
-Just enter the flight number into Google and the departure and arrival times and gates will usually appear!
+Just enter the flight number into Google.
+The departure and arrival times and gates will usually appear!

 And on the off chance that googling your flight number fails to show the gate number, you could try finding out which aircraft will be operating your flight using a website like FlightAware or Flightradar24.
 Then, track the plane’s inbound flight and see which gate it will be arriving at.